dmwit/bokrifulse/README.md

 2. Start [fceux](http://www.fceux.com/web/home.html) and load the Dr. Mario ROM.
 3. Go to File &rarr; Load Lua Script, navigate to DIR, and choose bokrifulse.lua.
 4. Start a 1 player game.
 I recommend choosing level 0, but the script will deal with it no matter what settings you choose.

+# Miscellaneous

+You may advance to the next problem either automatically by succeeding 15 times or manually by holding up while the pill locks.

 # Key-value files